top of page

 USB Cameras - Black Screen

-Do not attempt to take an image when the camera activity has a black screen (move the camera around to try and find an image).
+Do not attempt to take an image when the camera activity has a black screen (move the camera around and adjust the brightness to try and find an image).
 Doing so may cause the app to become unresponsive.

 If the USB Camera has a black screen + permissions are requested